GiovanniRaniolo/CB10_Edgemony_CodingJourney/02.07.2024/advice-generator/README.md

 - `assets/`: Contains files like images or JSON data used by the application.
 - `App.jsx`: Main component of the application.
 - `main.jsx`: Entry point for rendering the React application.
-- `README.md`: This file!
-Contains instructions for installation, running, and other useful information.

 ![Screenshot](./public/screenshoot.png)